14 Feb '22

 This could add up to a substantial number, but you don’t need to have the entire budget available on day 1 - especially if you avoid things with a substantial upfront cost (like press and radio).

 So what should you spend a marketing budget on?

 - Digital advertising

 Whether it’s a full blown music video, animation, behind-the-scenes footage or simply some stills, having something to go with each piece of music you release is important.
 It doesn’t need a £5,000 (or even £50,000) budget either.
-Something you shot yourself in the Peak District, for example, is often better, as is an animation created by a friend.
+Something you shot with a friend on a park bench.